OfficeDev/TrainingContent/O3657/O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs/Lab.md

 Install the ADAL JS libraries into the project.

-1. Open a command prompt in the root of the [StarterFiles](StarterFiles).
+1. Open a command prompt in the root of the [\\\O3657\O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs\StarterFiles](StarterFiles).
 1. Run the following command to install ADAL JS into the project:

   ````